dart-lang/site-www/src/_guides/language/language-tour.md

 mode.
 In checked mode, an exception is thrown if a non-boolean is used when a boolean value is expected.
 </div>

+{% comment %}
+xxx: The previous example also produces the same error as above.
+{% endcomment %}

 Dart’s treatment of booleans is designed to avoid the strange behaviors that can arise when many values can be treated as true.
 What this means